-Hyundai Elantra owners have reported 21 problems related to cruise control (under the vehicle speed control category).
+Hyundai Elantra owners have reported 28 problems related to cruise control (under the vehicle speed control category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Hyundai Elantra based on all problems reported for the Elantra.

 We were driving on the highway when the car began to accelerate on its own as if cruise control was on, which it wasn't.
 We pulled over and pulled the floor mats off in case they were making the gas pedal stick.
 When we started back up, the car did it again.
 We tried to pull over again and the brakes didn't stop the acceleration until we threw the emergency brake on.
 Even then, the brakes were fighting the increased acceleration.
 We then made our way off the expressway and were able to brake the car enough to turn the engine off.
 We called a tow truck to bring it to the shop.
 We are grateful we didn't get in a car accident and are still pretty freaked out about it.

 See all problems of the 2008 Hyundai Elantra .